uncertain-graph/uppr-plus/README.md

 ## Preparation
 ### Preparation for METIS
 Extract all files from `metismex-master.zip`, and execute the file `METIS_startup.m`. <br>
+The zip file modified based on Yingzhou's package from: https://github.com/YingzhouLi/metismex

 ### Preparation for uncertain source and target nodes
 Run `main_gen_src_tar.m` to generate src and target nodes in `mutual exclusion` and `multiple edge`.